Camora0/MojaveMoProblems/README.md

 **BSA Decompressor**
 1. In `...\Fallout NV MMP`, run "**FNV BSA Decompressor.exe**" from the "**BSA Decompressor**" folder
-2. Next, Navigate to '...\Fallout NV MMP\Mods' Folder, and create a folder named "[No Delete] Uncompressed BSAs"
+2. Next, Navigate to `...\Fallout NV MMP\Mods` Folder, and create a folder named "[No Delete] Uncompressed BSAs"
 3. Set this folder as the path for where **Decompressed BSA Files** will be installed.
 4. Click "**Decompress**".
 5. Wait for program to finish, then close.\